ymm-tech/easy-byte-coder/README.md

 In Attach mode, Easy-byte-coder depends on the jvm runtime environment variable, please make sure **JAVA_HOME** existed.
 Agent mode has no need for this setting.

-Starting in Attach mode:
+Start in Attach mode:

 ```
 java -Xbootclasspath/a:$JAVA_HOME/lib/tools.jar -jar bootstrap.jar
 ```

- Next, selecting the process to inject:
+ Next, select the process to inject:

 ![image-20200818201959949](./img/image-20200818201959949.png)